bacalhau-project/bacalhau/docs/running-node/storage-providers.md

 # Storage Providers

-Bacalhau has two ways in which it can make use of external storage providers:
+Bacalhau has two ways to make use of external storage providers:

  * **Inputs** storage resources consumed as inputs to jobs
  * **Publishers** storage resources created with the results of jobs